Lead screening in city fountains

 Replacing fountains that screen positive for lead

-Since the health risk is low and does not represent a public health threat, according to the DRSP, but access to drinking water is an important issue for vulnerable populations (children under age four, seniors, people with chronic illnesses or mental health issues), work will be done as quickly as possible to replace lead plumbing or water service lines, while considering which mitigation measures could be applied short term.
+Since the health risk is low and does not represent a public health threat, according to the DRSP, but access to drinking water is an important issue for vulnerable populations (pregnant women, children under age six, seniors, people with chronic illnesses or mental health issues), work will be done as quickly as possible to replace lead plumbing or water service lines, while considering which mitigation measures could be applied short term.

 Replacing water fountains with lead or lead alloy plumbing or that are connected to lead service lines is the best way to reduce residents’ exposure to water.